 It's not easy being wheezy

-When you get out of breath during exercise, most people will say you're unfit.
+When you get out of breath during exercise, people may say you're unfit.
 You'll know if that's true for you.
-If you've been training for a while, then I know how frustrating it is to be getting out of breath, wheezy and tiring easily when you are fit and otherwise healthy.
+If you've been training for a while, then it's frustrating to get breathless and tire easily when you are fit and otherwise healthy.
+Sometimes wheeze and coughing hits after your run.
 Alternatively you may feel light-headed and fear you'll fall and get injured.

-You just want to be able to run, enjoy it and see what you're capable of achieving through races or personal goals.
-You may have medication to reduce symptoms, but it doesn't change the root cause which could be the way you breathe.
+I know you just want to be able to run, enjoy it and see what you're capable of achieving through races or personal goals.
+You may take medication to reduce symptoms, but it doesn't change the root cause which could be the way you breathe.

 By learning how to create these healthy breathing habits, they don't have to think about how to improve their breath - it's automatic - just like brushing teeth.